Pro

 What URLs does Obsurfable crawl?

-URLs resolved from your configured sitemap URLs and llms.txt content in Company settings.
-It does not crawl your entire domain unless those sources list the pages.
+URLs resolved from your configured sitemap URLs in Company settings.
+It does not crawl your entire domain unless your sitemap lists the pages.

 I see "No URLs to crawl."
 What do I do?

-Add at least one valid sitemap URL in Sitemaps or content in llms.txt, then return to site analysis.
+Add at least one valid sitemap URL in Sitemaps, then return to site analysis.

 How is this different from prompt runs?